patternfly/patternfly-3/QUICKSTART.md

     - [Bower](http://bower.io/#installing-bower): a package manager for the web.

-2. Add Patternfly as a dependency for your project and you'll receive all the libraries you'll need:
+2. Add PatternFly as a dependency for your project and you'll receive all the libraries you'll need:

         $ bower install patternfly --save